Yamavu/pygame_controller_test/README.md

 Basic Test for a XBOX-like controller
 * 2 Analogue Sticks
-* 2 Analogue Shoulder Buttons
+* 2 Analogue Shoulder Buttons aka Triggers

+if no analogue axis are present use a SNES-like controller

 tested with a 8bitdo SF30 Pro